Mohamed-Amine-Dogui/starter-kit-html-css/README.md

 Tags are sometimes accompanied by attributes to provide additional information or configure an element (e.g., `<img src="photo.jpg">`).
 ![Orphan Tag](pics/orphan_tag.jpg)

-## 1.2 Use the basic structure of an html page
+## 1.2 Use the basic structure of an HTML page

 Create an `index.html` file and add the following code: